klee4297/final-project/README.md

-# final-project: Piano Tile Game
+# Final-project: Piano Tile Game

 ## Overview

+This is a Piano Tile Game that has been created for the purpose of "Introduction to Visual Media Programming" course in Sogang University 2023-2.
-Piano Tile Game is a simple arcade-style game built using the Pygame library in Python.
-The game involves a player navigating a character to hit falling tiles corresponding to a musical sequence.
+It is a simple arcade-style game built using the Pygame library in Python.
+The theme of the game is from the movie/musical "Anastasia".
+The game involves a player navigating 'Anastasia' to meet the falling dancers corresponding to the music "Once Upon A December" (Main theme song from the movie/ musical)

 ![Gameplay Demo](demo.gif)

 ## Features

-- Responsive tile movement based on a predefined musical sequence.
-- Dynamic background changes based on gameplay progress.
+- Dynamic change on the player skin, falling dancers and background based on the music and the story of the original movie.
-- Scoring system based on successfully hitting tiles with the player character.
+- Scoring system based on whether the player has successfully met the falling dancers.
-- Music integration with adjustable volume based on gameplay interactions.
+- Changes in music volume based on whether the player has met the dancers. (when Anastasia is far away from the tile, the music turns to mute)

 ## Table of Contents